 Sex and the City is based on Candace Bushnell's provocative bestselling book.
 Sarah Jessica Parker stars as Carrie Bradshaw, a self-described "sexual anthropologist," who writes "Sex and the City," a newspaper column that chronicles the state of sexual affairs of Manhattanites in this "age of un-innocence."
 Her "posse," including nice girl Charlotte (Kristin Davis), hard-edged Miranda (Cynthia Nixon), and party girl Samantha (Kim Cattrall)--not to mention her own tumultuous love life--gives Carrie plenty of column fodder.

-Candace Bushnell’s 2-hour live interview show explored woman’s careers and relationships every Thursday evening on Sirius Satellite Radio.
+Candace Bushnell’s 2-hour live interview show explored woman’s careers and relationships weekly on Sirius Satellite Radio.
 Special guests included Kathy Black (Head of Hearst Publishing), Dana Delaney (Desperate Housewives), Brooke Shields (Lipstick Jungle), Leslie Bennetts (author of "The Feminine Mistake") and Kate White (Editor-in-Chief of Cosmopolitan Magazine).